Microblading is here to stay and Filipino expat Edson Gonzales has turned it into a profitable business.

 According to Gonzales, microblading is not suitable to some skin types, like oily skin so he sometimes refuses clients.
 Before accepting a client, he conducts a 15-minute interview where he clears up expectations with them and explains the procedures as well as the risks.
 Because of his expertise, Gonzales charges a basic fee of €425 for his services.

 His clinic was inspected and approved by the Dutch Municipal Health Authority (or Gemeentelijke Gezondheidsdienst, GGD) and he only uses needles and inks that are approved by the European Union.

 To be able to keep up with new techniques and trends, he continuously attends workshops and trainings from colleagues in different parts of the world.
-In Amsterdam, Gonzales considers himself among the best microblading experts, owing to more than five years of experience, his specialist needle knowledge, and his personal touch.
+In Amsterdam, Gonzales considers himself among the best microblading experts in Amsterdam, owing to more than five years of experience, his specialist needle knowledge, and his personal touch.

 It took him years to earn the trust of his current clients.
 And despite having constantly worrying that a client would not be happy with the result, he has learned to accept that he cannot please everybody.